On Jiang's wavefront sets conjecture for representations in local Arthur packets: Introduction

 This conjecture has been proved for quasi-split classical groups in \cite[Proposition 8.3.2]{Art13}, \cite[Corollary 9.2.4]{Mok15}, based on the global Langlands functoriality \cite{CKPSS04, CPSS11}, \cite{KK04, KK05}, and the automorphic descent \cite{GRS11}; see also the work of \cite{JNQ10}, \cite{JS12}, and \cite{ST15}, via the method of local descent.
 Motivated by \cite[Theorem 6.2 and Conjecture 6.5]{Sha11}, Conjecture \ref{shaconj} can be enhanced as follows.

 \begin{conj}[Enhanced Shahidi Conjecture] For any quasi-split reductive group $G$, local Arthur packets are tempered if and only if they have generic members. \end{conj}

-We prove the enhanced Shahidi conjecture assuming Conjecture \ref{wfsbitorsor}, see Theorem \ref{mainintro} Part (2) below.
-We remark that for symplectic and split odd special orthogonal groups, Hazeltine, the first named author and Lo (\cite{HLL22}) have proved Conjecture \ref{shaconj2} without any assumption, using Atobe's refinement on M{\oe}glin's construction of local Arthur packets, which is a different method from that of this paper.
+We prove the enhanced Shahidi conjecture assuming Conjecture \ref{wfsbitorsor} (see Theorem \ref{mainintro}(3-a) below); and unconditionally when $p$ is large and $G$ is split (see Theorem \ref{mainintro}(2) below).
+We remark that for symplectic and split special odd orthogonal groups, Hazeltine, the first named author and Lo (\cite{HLL22}) have proved Conjecture \ref{shaconj2} without any assumption, using Atobe's refinement on M{\oe}glin's construction of local Arthur packets, which is a different method from that of this paper.
 Hazeltine, the first named author, Lo, and Zhang (\cite{HLLZ22}) provided a framework towards Conjecture \ref{shaconj2} for general connected reductive groups, assuming the closure ordering conjecture of local Arthur packets.

 The main goal of this paper is to consider the following conjecture of Jiang which is a natural generalization of the Shahidi conjecture above from tempered local Arthur packets to non-tempered ones, on the characterization of the set $\frak{p}^m(\pi)$ for $\pi$ in local Arthur packets.
 Note that for a generic representation $\pi$, $\frak{p}^m(\pi)$ contains only regular nilpotent orbits.
 The global version of this conjecture can be found in \cite[Conjecture 4.2]{Jia14}.
 We now state Jiang's conjecture as follows.